 Question: What else have you learned in your more than 13 years at Zebu Investment?

-Question: If you ask around development banks in Europe today, their willingness to invest in African agriculture is practically zero.
-Many have closed their respective departments.
-At best, investments are still being made in the further processing of primary agricultural products.
-In addition to the risks mentioned, there is also a great fear of becoming the subject of public criticism due to perceived or actual environmental and social risks.
-Is the West withdrawing from agricultural financing in Africa?
 Answer: Unfortunately, this is largely the case.
 Out of sheer fear of losing money or doing something wrong, people prefer to leave the field to Asian investors.
 But that cannot be the solution.
 I would argue in favor of giving new impetus to commercially oriented agricultural financing for Africa.
-However, as a rule, no relatively short-term exits should be expected and a first loss tranche (financed from public funds) should also be built in for losses that actually always will occur in the African context.
-Agriculture is one of the key levers for Africa’s development.
-It is also central to meeting the food needs of a rapidly growing population.
-It is therefore worth making every effort to think about how this sector can be financed more strongly again by European development banks but also private investors.
-Empirically, across the two funds, the primary agriculture assets surprisingly outperfomed the secondary and tertiary assets.
-So intetionality and horizon is critically important.
-That is why for our planned Fund III we are now focused on creating a permanent vehicle that provides flexiblity on timing and offers continuous cash flow to investors whenever the environment presents the opportuninty.
+However, as a rule, relatively short-term exits should not be expected and a first loss tranche (financed from public funds) should also be built in for losses that will actually always occur in the African context.
+Agriculture is one of the most important levers for Africa’s development.
+It is also of central importance for meeting the food needs of a rapidly growing population.
+It is therefore worth considering how this sector can once again be financed more by European development banks, but also by private investors.
+Empirically, primary agricultural investments surprisingly outperformed secondary and tertiary investments in both funds.
+Intentionality and time horizon are therefore of crucial importance.
+Therefore, with our planned Fund III, we are now focusing on creating a durable vehicle that allows for flexible timing and provides investors with a steady cash flow whenever the environment allows.

-Title image: KfW Picture Archive / Jonas Wresch; URL: /?doi=kfw-dam-270821
+Cover picture: KfW Picture Archive / Jonas Wresch; URL: /?doi=kfw-dam-270821

 Very interesting and if decision makers in most of struggling countries in agriculture could follow up and take proper guidance from Zebu institution and guarantee fund security we can be in good position